-Our depreciation, depletion and amortization expense for the three months ended March 31, 2009 was \$14.4 million, or \$3.31 per Mcfe, compared to \$9.5 million, or \$2.36 per Mcfe, for the same period in 2008.
-This increase in 2009 depreciation, depletion, and amortization reflects the increased basis in our assets resulting from the cost of our asset acquisitions in the Woodford Shale, additional capital expenditures for our development drilling programs, a lower year-end 2008 reserve base primarily due to price-related reserve revisions, an impairment of \$0.4 million for certain of our wells in the Woodford Shale, and a 0.3 Bcfe increase in production volumes during 2009 as compared to 2008.
-The impairment was primarily caused by the impact of lower natural gas prices on estimated future cash flows for the wells.
+Our depreciation, depletion and amortization expense for the three months ended June 30, 2009 was \$18.2 million, or \$4.29 per Mcfe, compared to \$11.5 million, or \$2.60 per Mcfe, for the same period in 2008.
+This increase in 2009 depreciation, depletion, and amortization reflects the increased basis in our assets resulting from the cost of our asset acquisitions in the Woodford Shale, additional capital expenditures for our development drilling programs, a lower year-end 2008 reserve base primarily due to price-related reserve revisions, an impairment of \$3.6 million for certain of our wells in the Woodford Shale, and a 0.2 Bcfe decrease in production volumes in the Woodford Shale during 2009 as compared to 2008.
+The impairment was primarily caused by the impact of lower natural gas prices on estimated future cash flows for the Woodford Shale wells.
 We calculate depletion using units-of-production under the successful efforts method of accounting except for our other assets which are depreciated using the straight line basis.

 Interest expense.
-Interest expense for the three months ended March 31, 2009 increased \$0.3 million to \$2.9 million as compared to approximately \$2.6 million in interest expense for same period in 2008.
-This increase was due to increased borrowings under our reserve-based credit facilities to finance the capital expenditures and working capital needs.
-At March 31, 2009, we had an outstanding balance under our credit facilities of \$220.0 million as compared to \$153.0 million at March 31, 2008.
-The average interest rate on our outstanding debt was approximately 4.8% in 2009.
+Interest expense for the three months ended June 30, 2009 increased \$0.2 million to \$3.3 million as compared to approximately \$3.1 million in interest expense for same period in 2008.
+This increase was primarily due to \$0.6 million in non-cash mark-to-market losses on our interest rate swaps that are accounted for as market-to-market activities.
+This increase was offset by lower market interest rates of \$1.2 million and higher swap settlements of \$0.8 million during 2009 as compared to the same period in 2008.
+Our borrowings under our reserve-based credit facilities increased in 2009 as compared to the same period in 2008 to finance capital expenditures and working capital needs.
+At June 30, 2009, we had an outstanding balance under our credit facilities of \$220.0 million as compared to \$216.0 million at June 30, 2008.

 Interest income.
-Interest income for the three months ended March 31, 2009 decreased \$0.2 million to less than \$0.1 million as compared to approximately \$0.3 million in interest income for same period in 2008.
+Interest income for the three months ended June 30, 2009 decreased less than \$0.1 million to zero as compared to less than \$0.1 million in interest income for same period in 2008.
 During 2008, we earned interest income by utilizing overnight investments on our excess cash balances.
 In 2009, we discontinued our overnight investments to participate in a program sponsored by the FDIC's Transaction Account Guarantee Program to provide unlimited insurance coverage for transaction account balances that do not earn interest.
-This program is available until December 31, 2009.
-In March 2008, we received \$0.1 million in interest on payment balances from receivables related to the sales of natural gas included in the Torch NPI escrow account.
-Effective with the termination of the Trust, the escrow account arrangement also terminated and all payments for natural gas sales were directly received by us.
+This program is currently available until December 31, 2009.

 Accumulated other comprehensive income.
 Accumulated other comprehensive income, shown on our consolidated balance sheets, reflects the changes in the fair market value of our open hedge positions.
-At March 31, 2009, the balance was an unrealized gain of \$57.8 million compared to an unrealized gain of \$50.1 million at December 31, 2008.
-This increase primarily reflects the decrease in the market prices for natural gas.
+At June 30, 2009, the balance was an unrealized gain of \$46.5 million compared to an unrealized gain of \$50.1 million at December 31, 2008.
+This decrease reflects the settlements during the second quarter of 2009 related to amounts previously included in locked accumulated other comprehensive income associated with our hedging positions previously accounted for as cash flow hedges under SFAS 133.
+All of our derivative positions are now accounted for as mark-to-market activities and the remaining balance in accumulated other comprehensive income will be amortized to earnings as the positions settle in the future.